1998 Major League Baseball postseason: (2) Cleveland Indians vs. (4) Boston Red Sox

 This was the second postseason meeting between the Red Sox and Indians.
 They last met in the ALDS in 1995, which was won by the Indians before they fell in the World Series that year.
 The Indians once again defeated the Red Sox to return to the ALCS for the third time in four years.

-The Red Sox blew out the Indians in Game 1 thanks to a pair of three-run home runs from Nomar Garciaparra and Mo Vaughn.
+The Red Sox blew out the Indians in Game 1 thanks to a pair of three-run home runs from Nomar Garciaparra and Mo Vaughn, which ended a 10-game playoff losing streak dating back to the 1986 World Series.
 Game 2 was an offensive showdown that was won by the Indians, capped off by a three-run home run from David Justice, which evened the series headed to Boston.
 In Game 3, Jim Thome, Kenny Lofton, and Manny Ramirez all homered for the Indians as they won by one run to take the series lead.
 In Game 4, the Red Sox took an early lead thanks to another home run from Garciaparra, but the Indians rallied to win in the eighth thanks to an RBI double from Justice.

 Both teams would meet again in the ALDS the next year, the ALCS in 2007, and the ALDS again in 2016, with the Red Sox winning the former two, and the Indians winning the latter.